-- Nonlethal means were the most effective method to defeat the enemy. - Spending time with local leaders and conducting information operations and civil-military operations were the most effective ways to influence the battle. - Successful commanders used military operations to shape the environment, but engaged the civilian population to achieve success.71
+O Nonlethal means were the most effective method to defeat the enemy.

+O Time spent with local leaders and conducting information operations and civil-military operations was the most effective way to influence the battle.

+O Successful commanders used military operations to shape the environment, but engaged the civilian population to achieve success.67